Xbox 360 Halo Servers are Finally Going Offline

 Image Credit: 343 Studios

 Overall, game companies shut down online servers for games because they’re not used.
 If you played games around the 2006-2008 era, then going back to experience these games again is easy.
 On a disk, games can exist solely as software.
 When they use online servers, however, it’s more like a service.
 Because a very small number of people still play Halo games on their 360, we’re seeing a “sunsetting.”
 In the rundown of the decision, 343 Studios mentions that this move is to fully focus on the future.
 They’re not just filling your eyes with PR jargon.
 It does take resources to keep these servers open.
-With the 360 era behind them, they can focus fully on the future: Halo Infinite and beyond.
+With the 360 era behind them, they can focus fully on the future: The Fall 2021 release of Halo Infinite and beyond.

 We see this happening a lot now with the 360/PS3/Wii era.
 Nintendo closed the Wii Wi-Fi servers back in 2014 entirely.
 Even then, the decision seemed far too soon given the player base the console created.
 In the case of the Xbox 360 Halo servers, it’s a bit more understandable.
 Still, many will find the news a bit sad.
 You might not even know where your Xbox 360 is right now, but the word of the servers closing likely brings back countless memories.